Understanding the difference between Mortgage Insurance and Mortgage Protection Insurance

 They are mortgage protection insurance and lenders mortgage insurance.

 What is mortgage protection insurance?

 Mortgage protection insurance is a type of insurance homeowners can take out when they take out a home loan.
 It covers the cost of the monthly repayments if the borrower ever defaults on their loan, loses their job or experiences illness, injury or pass away.

 One feature of mortgage protection insurance is the amount of cover a borrower could receive depending on the event, they include:

 Get The Best Deals on Home Loans.
-Compare & Save! - rates updated daily
+Compare & Save! - page last updated October 25, 2020

 Fixed Rate Home Loan

 Celebrate Variable Home Loan

 - Up to $1,000,000 to pay off the loan if the borrower passess away, any money left over will go to the borrower’s estate to be used however they like

 - Up to $7,500 a month to cover repayments if a borrower is unable to work due to illness or injury - this may be only be up to 30 days